abbiewade/abbiewade.github.io/smartalarmclock.md

 This tutorial does assume some things:

-- You have some basic knowledge with the Arduino framework
+- You have some basic knowledge with the Arduino framework and IDE
 - You have spent some time familiarising yourself with an Arduino board and building circuits
 - You have a basic knowledge of programming in C++, understand the basic Arduino program structure, and can comfortably program both LEDs and buttons.

 With these assumptions in place, the tutorial will walk you through an introduction of each new component as it's added to the circuit, basic examples of how to use it and exercises to complete yourself using your new sensor.
+If you don't feel quite ready to start yet, Adafruit has a really good introduction to Arduino tutorial which you can find [here](https://learn.adafruit.com/lesson-0-getting-started/overview).

+__TODO summary of the steps you'll take__

 ## What you are Going to Need